nautechsystems/nautilus_trader/docs/source/getting_started/core_concepts.rst

-the backtest engine is identical for live trading, apart from the live versions of the data and execution engines closer to the periphery of the system (they add asyncio queues on top of the common implementations), and integrations with external endpoints through adaptors provided with this package (and/or developed by end users).
+the backtest engine is identical for live trading, apart from the live versions of the data and execution engines closer to the periphery of the system (they add asyncio queues on top of the common implementations), and integrations with external endpoints through adapters provided with this package (and/or developed by end users).

 This helps ensure consistency when seeking to capitalize on alpha through a large